Swedish PM chooses party veteran Damberg as finance minister | Politics

 Swedish Prime Minister Magdalena Andersson picked Social Democrat veteran Mikael Damberg as finance minister in her minority government on Tuesday as she pledged to fight climate change and gang crime, and strengthen the welfare system.

-Damberg has been minister of the interior, where he has been the face of the government's efforts to tackle gang crime.
-Andersson said in a speech to parliament outlining policy aims that her government would champion "a green industrial revolution", improve a welfare system sorely tested by the coronavirus pandemic and come to grips with gang violence.
+Damberg has been minister of the interior, where he has been the face of the government's efforts to fight gang crime.
+In a speech to parliament outlining policy aims Andersson said her government would champion "a green industrial revolution", improve a welfare system sorely tested by the coronavirus pandemic and come to grips with gang violence.

 "The serious violence is a poison that threatens our entire unity as a society," she said.
-A long-time government minister, Damberg had been widely expected to take over the finance portfolio which Andersson herself held for many years in former Prime Minister Stefan Lofven's center-left coalition government.
+A long-time government minister, Damberg had been widely expected to take over the finance portfolio held by Andersson herself for many years in former Prime Minister Stefan Lofven's center-left coalition government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)